Finger food: History

 Drinks before dinner became a custom towards the end of the 19th century.

 As this new fashion caught on, the British took inspiration from the French to begin serving hors d'oeuvres before dinner.

 A cocktail party is considered a small gathering with mixed drinks and light snacks.

 Hors d'oeuvres may be served as the only food offering at cocktail parties and receptions, where no dinner is served afterward.

 After the end of prohibition in the United States, the cocktail party gained acceptance.

 Prior to the First World War, American dinner guests would be expected to enter the dining room immediately where drinks would be served at the table with appetisers.

-This changed by the 1920s, when hors d'oeuvres were served prior to a non-alcoholic cocktail; however, after the repeal of Prohibition in the United States, cocktail parties became popular with many different hors d'oeuvres meant as something to help counter the stronger drinks.
+This changed by the 1920s, when hors d'oeuvres were served prior to a non-alcoholic cocktail.

+However, after the repeal of Prohibition in the United States, cocktail parties became popular with many different hors d'oeuvres meant as something to help counter the stronger drinks.

 It is the cocktail party that helped transfer the hors d'oeuvres from the formal dining table to the mobility of the serving tray.

 These appetisers passed around the cocktail party may also be referred to as canapés.

-Finger foods and prohibition
+American prohibition

 Canapés were often served in speakeasies during American Prohibition.

 Following the enactment of American Prohibition laws in 1920, many people drank in secret, often in speakeasies.

 To ensure that guests did not appear intoxicated after leaving to avoid detection, speakeasies often served finger foods throughout the night.

 These finger foods also allowed guests to eat while drinking because of the food's small size.

 After Prohibition, canapés were often served at cocktail parties.